JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 # Our example

-Let's say calculator application.
+Let's say you want to build a calculator application.

 {% include figure image_path="/assets/images/gentle_intro_mutation/calculator.jpeg" alt="A Calculator" %}

 Amidst all UI and error handlingcode, sooner or later, you will write the heart of your application: The object that indeed does the calculations.

-This object will know what is currently being displayed on the screen and will offer to the user mathematical operations over this value, such sum, subtraction, etc.
+This object will know what is currently being displayed on the screen and will offer to the user mathematical operations over this value, such as sum, subtraction, etc.

 Naively the class for this object could be implemeted as below: